Spine Surgery in Turkey : Types, Risks, Recovery, and Latest Techniques 2025

 Recovery From Spinal Cord Surgery

-• Healing of the incision: This is of special importance in traditional surgery where the incision is larger and carries more risk for complications such as infection.
+• Healing of the incision: This is especially important in traditional surgery, where the incision is larger and carries a higher risk for complications, such as infection.

-• Usually it takes about 7 to 10 days for the injury to close, however in some conditions, such as diabetes mellitus and using some medications like corticosteroids and immunosuppressants, poor healing ability can prolong the recovery period up to 2 weeks.
+It usually takes about 7 to 10 days for the incision to close.
+However, in some conditions, such as diabetes mellitus or the use of medications like corticosteroids and immunosuppressants, poor healing ability can prolong the recovery period up to 2 weeks.

-• Proper care along with a protein-rich diet is a requirement during this period.
+Proper care, along with a protein-rich diet, is essential during this period.

-• Post-surgery rest: For some spinal surgeries, as in cases of fractures or orthopedic device placement, your surgeon will instruct you to restrict your mobility for a specific period that varies according to your condition.
+Post-surgery rest: For some spinal surgeries, such as in cases of fractures or orthopedic device placement, your surgeon will instruct you to restrict your mobility for a specific period, which varies depending on your condition.

-• During the lumbar spinal surgery recovery in cases such as spinal fracture, you may be recommended to lie on your back for a period up to 2 months; however, this is not the case for all surgeries.
+During lumbar spinal surgery recovery, especially in cases like spinal fractures, you may be recommended to lie on your back for up to 2 months.
+However, this is not the case for all surgeries.

 • Rehabilitation: At the proper time, your surgeon will recommend you to start physiotherapy to strengthen your muscles and enable you to return to normal life and incorporate into daily activities gradually